Safety in the Water in Tonga

 Tonga has a lower standard of safety when it comes to boat transport than what’s experienced in more developed countries.
 While most tour operators have all the expected safety equipment: lifejackets, first aid box, flares, radio, etc. some tours and locals with personal boats might not take the same precautions.
 If in doubt, ask what safety gear is on board before deciding to hop in.

 Tonga has a history of using old and unsafe vessels, resulting in the sinking of the passenger ferry, Princess Ashika, in 2009 which took 70 lives.
-However, since then, there have been vast improvements to the standards of ferries, especially with the introduction of the MV Tongiaki that runs between Tongatapu and Vava’u.
-This ferry is advised over the MV ‘Otuanga’ofa which is known to be sometimes overcrowded.
+However, since then, there have been vast improvements to the standards of ferries that run between Tongatapu and Vava’u.
 Take your own lifejacket, especially when travelling with kids where child-size lifejackets are a little harder to comes by.